 What To Use Instead

 Something most homes have in them is laundry detergent.
 Brands that have baking soda in them, such as Arm & Hammer, do wonders for cleaning out litter boxes.
 These soaps completely get rid of the urine and ammonia smells without risking the dangers of mixing chemicals and making toxic fumes.
 You only need a tablespoon amount for a large litter box to clean it so it ends up being very affordable.
 Laundry detergent also washes clean and leaves behind little to no residue on plastic.
-While it won’t kill all germs, when mixed with hot water, it does a great job at killing most of them.
+While it won’t kill all germs, when mixed with hot water, it does a great job of killing most of them.

 If you want to be extra clean with your boxes, simply spray a bit of 3% hydrogen peroxide after you have washed and rinsed your litter box.
 Allow it to dry before putting the fresh litter in.
 This will take care of any germs left behind and is 100% safe for your kitties paws.